Nevada -- Politics and government

 Scope and Contents Contains minutes, financial records, membership, correspondence, individual club records, etc.

-Abstract The Nevada Federation of Republican Women is a branch of the national organization which provides a means through which women who share the principles of the Republican Party can join its activities and work toward common goals.
+Overview The Nevada Federation of Republican Women is a branch of the national organization which provides a means through which women who share the principles of the Republican Party can join its activities and work toward common goals.
 The types of records found within each chapter's files vary but include minutes, newsletters, convention materials, special events files, clippings, and photographs.

 Abstract Radio interviews of Dr. Bushnell, conducted by George Herman in Reno, Nevada, on the topic of the Nevada constitution and government.
 Approximately 42 minutes.